Churchstoke F.C.

-Churchstoke Football Club is a Welsh football team based in Church Stoke, a village in Montgomeryshire, Powys, Wales, who play in the Montgomeryshire League.
+Churchstoke Football Club was a Welsh football team based in Church Stoke, a village in Montgomeryshire, Powys, Wales.
+They last played in the Montgomeryshire League, and withdrew from the league in February 2024.

 History

 The club was originally formed in 1920.

+In the 1980s and 1990s, a Churchstoke team competed in the Newtown Sunday League.
+From 1991 to 1994 a team also competed in the Montgomeryshire League Division Two.

-The current incarnation of the club was formed in 2010.
+The current incarnation of the club joined the Montgomeryshire League Division Two in 2000.
+In the 2009–10 season they were promoted to Division One.
+However, in 2012 they were relegated back to Division Two.

-They were joined the Mid Wales Football League Division Two for the 2014–15 season and at the end of the 2016–17 finished as runners-up, gaining promotion to Division One.
+They were joined the Mid Wales Football League Division Two for the 2014–15 season, after finishing runners-up in the Montgomeryshire League Division Two in the previous season.
+In the 2016–17 season the team finished as runners-up, gaining promotion to Division One.
 After finishing third from the bottom of the table in 2017–18, the following season they finished bottom of the table and were relegated.